Kollar carp

 The Kollar carp (Cyprinus carpio x Carassius auratus) is a hybrid fish obtained by crossing common carp (Cyprinus carpio) and goldfish (Carassius auratus).
-Described by the Austrian zoologist Johann Jacob Heckel, its binomial name pays tribute to his compatriot, entomologist Vincenz Kollar.
-Having been considered a separate species from its original relatives, this fish has as synonym Carpio kollarii (Heckel, 1836).
+Described by the Austrian zoologist Johann Jacob Heckel, its common name pays tribute to his compatriot, entomologist Vincenz Kollar.
 Although this carp is most often found in fish farms, they have also been recorded from the wild.

+Diet

+The Kollar Carp has a wide variety of diet options.
+It includes aquatic plants, insects, and smaller fish.
+This type of diet makes it an omnivore and a benthic feeder.
+It does have pharyngeal teeth which are resemble human molars and therefore help with being able to consume smaller fish, and insects.